Skip to main content

 How Long Is a Building Permit Good For in Boston?

-Who Should Pull the Permit in Boston?
+Who Pulls the Permit in Boston?

 Chuck’s Take